 This exchange begins with one example of several recent articles by a Catholics who hold that the pope is the “Rule of Faith” and therefore whatever Pope Francis teaches must be followed because he speaks for God.
 The same argument has been repeated approvingly by numerous clerics such as Cardinal Blasé Cupich of Chicago.
 The remote Rule of Faith is sacred Scripture and Tradition.
 The proximate Rule of Faith is Dogma.
 It is a serious error to hold the pope as the rule of faith.
 Until this grave error is understood to be nothing but papolatry, there can be no effective defense of the revealed truths of our Catholic Faith against her enemies.

 This debate took place on CathInfo Forum.
-The exchange has received over 50,000 viewings and many have commented that the discussion was very helpful for them in understanding the nature of this problem and the proper course to follow.
+The exchange has received over 75,000 viewings and many have commented that the discussion was very helpful for them in understanding the nature of this problem and the proper course to follow.
 Only those who keep dogma as their proximate rule of faith will be able to keep their feet on the solid ground of revealed truth.
-The substance of the arguments develop slowly but become well focused by the fourth page.
+The substance of the arguments develops slowly but become well focused by the fourth page.